Airport Transit System: Service

 The Airport Transit System operates 24 hours a day, 7 days a week.
 The system is free to users and connects O'Hare's terminals to parking lots, and the consolidated rental car facility.

 The system is in a "pinched-loop" configuration, which allows more than one train to travel along a track at once while providing service in both directions.
-The entire system uses platform screen doors, which means that all the stations were enclosed with doors along the boarding area.
-When the train arrives at a station, the doors of the train and the station align and open in sync with each other.
-This method prevents people from leaving the platform, falling on the tracks or tampering with restricted areas.
+The entire system uses platform screen doors, preventing people from leaving the platform, falling on the tracks or tampering with restricted areas.

 The system's 36 cars are joined into 3-car trains, with each train able to carry up to 147 passengers.

 Stations

 ATS stations are fully accessible and provide access to the elevated ATS tracks.
 The system has two tracks, and each train stops at all five stations traveling in both directions.
 Its west end is at Terminal 1, at the west end of the terminal core, and it makes a counterclockwise loop around the parking garage with stops at Terminal 2 and Terminal 3.
 Parking Garage A (the main garage) is accessible from any of the three terminal stations, as is the O'Hare terminal of the CTA's Blue Line.
 Parking Lots B and C are only accessible from Terminal 1 and 3 stations, respectively.
 It takes 10 minutes to travel from Terminal 1 to the consolidated rental car facility.